GianniBuoni/mathing-tui/README.md

 ## 👐 Usage

 Running `mathing` will pull up the main TUI.
 There are three tables the `Items`, `Receipts`, `Users`.
-By default, navigating is handled by tabbing through the available tables.
-Adding/deleting/updating items to/in the tables puts the app into an "insert mode" and allows the user to ues the keyboard to fill out a form related to the action performed.
+Navigation and CRUD operations related to these tables are all handled via the keyboard.
+Commonly used key inputs and their corresponding actions are displayed at the bottom in a context menu.

-Form validation errors will prevent the form from submitting and will displays the error.
-Other errors are displayed in a dialogue box popup.
+New forms and confimation dialogue boxes pop up to help submit requests to the db.
+Form validation errors will prevent the form from submitting and will display the error at the bottom of the form.
+Other errors are displayed in a new dialogue box popup.

 For a full list of commands, see the [keymap configuration](#-keymap-configurations) section for the full list of available actions.

 ## 🔨 Configuration Files

-The configuration directory stores all the data needed for `mathing` to run.
+The configuration directory stores all the data persistant data needed for `mathing` to run.
 This includes:

 - `keymap.toml` : configuration file to map keystrokes to app actions.
 - `data.db`: sqlite database.